nathanfaucett/js-key_mirror/README.md

 keyMirror
 =======

-keyMirror for the browser and node.js
+creates object where keys are both the key and the value